Understanding the Thailand Land Registry

 Why is the Thailand land registry important?

-The Thailand land registry is the formal record that bestows and shields land entitlements.
-It guarantees lawful security for property transactions by ensuring transparency and traceability.
-Without enrollment, no transaction regarding immovable property is legitimately valid.
-Ownership rights, long-term lease rights, usufructs, superficies, and mortgages all necessitate formal registration at the Land Office.
+The Thailand land registry formally records land entitlements and protects them.
+It guarantees legal security for property transactions by ensuring transparency and traceability.
+Without registration, no transaction involving immovable property has legal validity.
+Parties must formally register ownership rights, long-term lease rights, usufructs, superficies, and mortgages at the Land Office.

 What is the legal framework governing the Thailand land registry?

-The primary legislation governing land registration is the Land Code B.E.
-2497.
-It sets out procedures for title issuance, registration of transfers, and legal effects of such registrations.
+The Land Code B.E.
+2497 is the primary legislation that governs land registration.
+It sets out procedures for title issuance, governs the registration of transfers, and defines the legal effects of such registrations.
 The Civil and Commercial Code complements the Land Code with provisions on the registration of immovable property rights, while the Department of Lands, under the Ministry of Interior, oversees all Thailand Land Registry activities.

-Each local Land Office is responsible for managing registrations within its jurisdiction.
-The registry also records encumbrances, liens, mortgages, and long-term leases, making a pre-transaction consultation at the local Land Office essential.
+Each local Land Office manages registrations within its jurisdiction.
+The registry also records encumbrances, liens, mortgages, and long-term leases, which makes a pre-transaction consultation at the local Land Office essential.

 What types of land titles are recognized according to Thailand Land Registry?

-The strongest form of title in Thailand is the Chanote (Nor Sor 4 Jor), which confirms full ownership and includes a satellite-surveyed map of the land.
-This title is required for registering property sales or leases longer than three years. according to Thailand Land Registry.
+The Chanote (Nor Sor 4 Jor) is the strongest form of title in Thailand and confirms full ownership while including a satellite-surveyed map of the land.
+Parties must use this title to register property sales or leases longer than three years, according to the Thailand Land Registry.

 Other titles include Nor Sor 3 Gor and Nor Sor 3, which indicate possessory rights.
-While these can be transferred, they are less precise in boundary definition.
-Nor Sor 3 Gor is more advanced and can be upgraded to Chanote through an administrative process.
+While parties can transfer these titles, they define boundaries less precisely.
+Nor Sor 3 Gor provides a more advanced form and allows owners to upgrade it to a Chanote through an administrative process.

-Additionally, Sor Kor 1 certificates acknowledge the right to occupy land but do not grant ownership or allow for transfer or mortgage registration.
-These are rarely relevant for commercial real estate transactions.
+Additionally, Sor Kor 1 certificates acknowledge the right to occupy land but do not grant ownership or allow holders to transfer the land or register a mortgage.
+These certificates rarely play a role in commercial real estate transactions.

 What are the procedures for registering a sale or lease under Thailand Land Registry?

-Thailand Land Registry regarding a sale or long-term lease, both parties must be present at the local Land Office.
+For a sale or long-term lease under the Thailand Land Registry, both parties must attend the local Land Office.
 Required documents include the sale and purchase agreement, identity documents, and the original title deed.
-The Land Officer will verify ownership, review the deed for encumbrances, and, if all is in order, proceed with registration.
+The Land Officer verifies ownership, reviews the deed for encumbrances, and, if everything is in order, proceeds with registration.

 • Transfer fee: 2% of the registered value